 - Coins in use included: the farthing (¼d), the half-penny or ha'penny, the penny, the threepenny bit, the sixpence, the shilling, the florin (2/-), the half-crown (2/6), the crown (5/-), and the sovereign (£1).

-Loose fibres obtained by unpicking old ropes which were then sold to the navy or other ship-builders - it was mixed with tar and used for caulking (sealing the lining) of wooden ships.
-Picking oakum was done without tools of any sort and was very hard on the fingers.
+Oakum is the term for the loose fibres obtained by unpicking old ropes (known as 'junk') which were then sold to the navy or other ship-builders — it was mixed with tar and used for caulking (sealing the joints between planks of) wooden ships.
+It can perform a similar role for pipe joints in plumbing.
+Picking oakum was a task often given to workhouse inmates, especially vagrants in the casual ward who were required to pick a certain weight in a certain amount of time.
+It was done without tools and was very hard on the fingers.
+There is an interesting 1894 first-hand account which describes the task.

 - Outdoor Labour Test